 Goals

-In Matomo, goals are crucial for measuring the success of your website.
+In Matomo, goals are crucial for measuring your website’s success.
 Goals can be configured to track key actions, such as:

 - Page Visits: When a visitor views a specific page, such as a thank-you page after a form submission.